Hardware Recommendations for After Effects CC

 What storage configuration works best in After Effects?

 While you could get by with just a single drive, we recommend a two to four hard drive configuration depending on your budget and desired performance level:

 - Primary Drive - OS/Software (SSD) - Includes your operating system and the base After Effects installation.
 An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but there is usually not much of a performance benefit to upgrade to a faster NVMe drive.

-- Optional Tertiary Drive - Dedicated Cache (SSD/M.2 NVMe) - Using a dedicated SSD for your disk cache can significantly improve performance when playing and scrubbing through compositions.
+- Optional Tertiary Drive - Dedicated Media Cache/Scratch (SSD/M.2 NVMe) - Using a dedicated SSD for your disk cache can significantly improve performance when playing and scrubbing through compositions.
 Upgrading to an even faster NVMe drive can give some performance gains, most notably allowing the disk cache to be written on average around 20% faster.